cimug-org/CIMTool/dev-env-setup.md

 <img src="/assets/img/egit-clone-repo-6.png"  border="1px" style="max-width:75%"/>

 ###### Step 6:
-The next page of the **"Clone Git Repository** dialog wizard will be displayed asking for you to select the branches to clone from the remote repository.
+The next page of the **"Clone Git Repository"** dialog wizard will be displayed asking for you to select the branches to clone from the remote repository.
 You can choose to select any number or even all branches that you may be interested in and click **Next**.
-Note in this example screenshot all are selected but that commonly is not necessary.
+In this example screenshot all are selected.

+> It should be noted that if you select all branches they will be made available to you later in **EGit** should you desire to switch to another development branch .
+It is important to keep in mind that if you decide to switch to a different branch in **EGit** that any code changes in the branch on your local file system will be lost unless they are first stashed/shelved **before** switching to another branch.
+Stashed changes can later be reapplied when switching back to the original branch on your local file system.
+See [EGit Stash Support](https://wiki.eclipse.org/EGit/New_and_Noteworthy/2.0#Stash_Support) introduced in 2.0 of the plugin.
+To utilize this functionality the **EGit** plugin update must be installed as outlined under the **Part 2: Install Additional Plugin Dependencies** section these instructions.

 <img src="/assets/img/egit-clone-repo-7.png"  border="1px" style="max-width:75%"/>